 • ColorFest – ColorFest is a two-day family-friendly event in early November in the 16,000+ acres of Bernheim forest.
 Here you can celebrate the changing leaves and welcome in fall with fun activities like a mud pie kitchen, slingshot, and the giant slides (yesssss).
 There is also live music, hands-on nature activities, unique local foods, and Kentucky art and craft vendors, all in a gorgeous natural setting with plenty of autumn ambiance.
 You can’t beat that!

-• Light Up Louisville – The Friday after Thanksgiving in Jefferson Square Park Downtown Santa comes to town and lights up Louisville for the holiday season!
+• Light Up Louisville – Saturday, December 7, 2024 in Jefferson Square Park Downtown Santa comes to town and lights up Louisville for the holiday season!
 We are talking a “Lots of Lights” Parade that marches down Jefferson Street, to a vendor village complete with food, drinks and children’s crafts.
 And once Santa’s parade float arrives it’s time for him to plug in the magic plug into the city’s largest electrical socket to power all of downtown’s holiday lighting – the entire event is sponsored by LG&E municipal electricity provider, if you can’t tell.
 The event is free attendance and there’s even a firework show to end the night!

 • The Festival of Trees and Lights – This 3-day annual fundraiser for the Norton Children’s Cancer Institute and is hosted at Slugger Field around the second week of November and includes activities for children and shopping for adults.
 Kids can participate in things like photos with Santa, unlimited train rides, crafts, and even Hanukkah activities as well.
 But for the adults, I really love marveling at all the designer decorated decor.
 There are rows of fully decorated trees, wreaths, and other holiday decor designed by incredibly talented designers.
 Best part is everything is for sale, so if you really want to have a coordinating winter wonderland of your dreams to be THAT impressive neighbor, you can.